 “We really believe everyone can benefit from our classes — kids looking to be more social, students who want to try comedy, professionals who want to work better with their teams, and anyone looking to become an improviser,” says Wilke.

-Starting in April, the Comedy Project will offer rotating improv, sketch, and comedy variety shows, a comedy training center, and space for private events.
+The Comedy Project offers rotating improv, sketch, and comedy variety shows, a comedy training center, and space for private events.
 In addition to the post-apocalyptic decor adorning its walls, The Comedy Project will also offer a diverse food menu and full bar filled with local drafts, special mixed drinks, and a moonshine bar.

 Comedy Outlet Mondays